 Take Placement Aptitude Tests

 These tests are aimed at trying the skills and basic knowledge of the applicants.
 High school students must undertake the tests to get admission to a State-approved CNA program.
-The test’s score requirement may vary based on the State and the college offering nursing aide’s training.
+The test’s score requirement may vary based on the State and the college offering nursing aide’s programs.
 It is important to do a background check about the CNA program and the college.
-That kind of information can help you to get a good score on these placement tests and earn a place to get CNA training.
+That kind of information can help you to get a good score on these placement tests and earn a place to get CNA classes.

 Another strategy to pass the placement tests is to talk to the CNA program administrator.
 Since such people have interacted with students undertaking these tests, it is likely to get appropriate advice on the best way to approach the test.
 Moreover, talking with your advisor can improve your mental stability and preparedness.
 In most cases, aptitude tests will cover basic knowledge, basic math skills, and writing capabilities.